AllTheBacteria/Phylign/README.md

 ## 4. Usage

-**Default usage is to run locally and use all available CPUs.
+**Default usage is to run locally using 8 CPUs.
 This is going to be very slow if you it on a laptop.
 A 48-core machine brings it down to an hour or so to query a single gene. ** How to run on a cluster is described in point 6 below.

 ### 4a) Step 1: Copy or symlink the assemblies